 The Policy as it applies to Members.
 The League prides itself on having a membership composed of diverse, informed women and men.
 Its individual members are encouraged to participate fully in party politics and in government at all levels.
 Many League members have strong affiliations with political parties or candidates, or are elected officials themselves.

 The Policy as it applies to Board Members:

 a.
-The President (or Co-Presidents), Voters Service Chair, and Newsletter Editor shall not publicly support any candidate for political office at any level.
+The President, Voters Service Chair, and Voters Guide editors shall not publicly support any candidate for political office at any level.
 Activities permitted under this policy include: attending informational campaign functions and signing nominating petitions.
 Activities prohibited include, but are not limited to: circulating nominating petitions; hosting fundraising or campaign functions; making campaign contributions; displaying lawn signs; or adding one’s name to an endorsement.

 b.
 Board members should use discretion to ensure that their personal political activities are not identified with the League in the public mind.

 c.
 Candidates for elective office and their campaign managers cannot serve on the Board of Directors.
 Candidates for Neighborhood Area Councils are exempt from this policy.

 - Other Board Positions Outside League: Board members may not hold leadership positions (either active or honorary) in any group whose stated position is in opposition to the League program.

 - If any questions arise regarding the nonpartisan policy, the matter will come before the Board for interpretation and discussion.
 If a Board member resigns from the Board because of a conflict with this policy, that member shall not return to the Board until after the next Annual Meeting.
 Final decisions about implementing this nonpartisan policy rest with the Board of Directors.